mbernste/mbernste.github.io/_posts/2020-05-13-expectation_maximization.md

 Introduction
 --------

 Expectation-maximization (EM) is a popular algorithm for performing maximum-likelihood estimation of the parameters in a latent variable model.
 Introductory machine learning courses often teach the variants of EM used for estimating parameters in important models such as [Guassian Mixture Models](https://en.wikipedia.org/wiki/Mixture_model#Gaussian_mixture_model) and [Hidden Markov Models](https://en.wikipedia.org/wiki/Baum–Welch_algorithm).
-EM also features heavily in bioinformatics, where it is used for [quantifying gene expression from RNA-sequencing data](https://academic.oup.com/bioinformatics/article/26/4/493/243395).
+EM also features heavily in bioinformatics where, for example, it is used for [quantifying gene expression](https://academic.oup.com/bioinformatics/article/26/4/493/243395) from RNA-sequencing data and for [finding sequence-motifs](http://compbio.berkeley.edu/class/c246/Reading/bailey-1994-ismb.pdf) in genomes..

 After learning about this algorithm in introductory graduate school courses, the intuition was clear, but I still had several remaining questions.
 When is EM preferred over some other method for estimating parameters?
 What is EM really doing?
 Why is EM guaranteed to converge?